 Cargo on Musgrave

-Developed by BHC – Creating Liveable Communities, Cargo on Musgrave is a contemporary development located in Coopers Plains, 11 kilometres from Brisbane’s CBD.
+Developed by BHC – Creating Liveable Communities, Cargo on Musgrave is a contemporary development positioned along a creek corridor in Brisbane’s South.

 Client | BHC – Creating Liveable Communities

 Architect | CDI Architects